 Now that you have a wallet and address, you’re ready to purchase Litecoin.
 Coinmama lets people in most countries around the world buy Litecoin (LTC) with credit or debit cards issued by either VISA or MasterCard.
 This is probably the easiest and quickest way to buy LTC.

-Additionally, EU and UK residents may use our new SEPA transfer method to buy Litecoin.
+Additionally, EU and UK residents may use the SEPA transfer system to buy Litecoin.
 The bank account you send Euros from must be registered in your name.
 Users from outside the Eurozone may use the SWIFT payment system to send USD amounts.
 Bank transfers have lower fees and higher limits than card purchases but take somewhat longer, see our support page for further help.